Kate Macintosh: Career

 Macintosh was raised in Edinburgh.
-She studied at the Edinburgh School of Art, now part of Heriot-Watt University.
+She studied at the Edinburgh College of Art, now part of the University of Edinburgh.
 After graduating in 1961, she spent a year studying in Warsaw on a scholarship from the British Council, then worked in Stockholm, Copenhagen and Helsinki before returning to the United Kingdom in 1964.
 Macintosh briefly worked under Sir Denys Lasdun on early designs for the National Theatre in London.
 She left the project soon afterwards in 1965 to work for local authorities in Southwark, designing public buildings.
 There, she designed the Dawson's Heights social housing estate in Dulwich, a project which was described in The Observer as "one of the most remarkable housing developments in the country".

 In 1968, Macintosh left Southwark to work for the Lambeth architecture department, where she designed a sheltered housing facility for the elderly, 269 Leigham Court Road.
 The complex was described at the time as "the London Borough of Lambeth's first wholly metric dwellings", while The Guardian dubbed it decades later "a modernist gem".

 She went on to work for the counties of East Sussex and Hampshire, working on public buildings that included sheltered housing, schools and fire services.
 These included Halton Hastings, Fire Training HQ Maresfield (East Sussex) and Rushmoor Fire Station (Hampshire).
 Later, she went on to work in private practice with her life-partner and fellow architect, George Finch.